Josemalyson/notebooks/llama-cp.md

     len(results) == 10
 ), f"You did not return ten and only ten results, instead we got {len(results)}."

+# %% [markdown]
-## Question 2
+# ## Question 2
+#

-Generate for me a list of 5 things to do in your hometown (or mine if you prefer, Ann Arbor Michigan!).
-The key is that these should all (a) start with a number and (b) be no more than three sentences long.
+# Generate for me a list of 5 things to do in your hometown (or mine if you prefer, Ann Arbor Michigan!).
+The key is that
+# these should all (a) start with a number and (b) be no more than three sentences long.
 So the following would be a good
-item:
+# item:
+#

-- 1\.
+# - 1\.
 Go to the Henry Ford Museum.
 The Henry Ford Museum has all sorts of wonderful exhibits for all ages.
+One
-One particular highlight includes giants trains!
+#   particular highlight includes giants trains!
+#

-While the following would **not be good items** (the first item does not start a numbered list, the second item is not a sentence as it doesn't end in punctuation, and the third item just goes on and on and on):
+# While the following would **not be good items** (the first item does not start a numbered list, the second item is not a
+# sentence as it doesn't end in punctuation, and the third item just goes on and on and on):
+#

-- A\.
+# - A\.
 Go to the University of Michigan.
-The University of Michigan is a school with more than 50,000 students in Ann Arbor, MI.
+The University of Michigan is a school with more than 50,000 students in Ann
+#   Arbor, MI.
 The University of Michigan is a public School.
-- 2\.
+# - 2\.
 Visit the Detroit Eastern Market
-- 3\.
+# - 3\.
 Visit Sleeping Bear Dunes.
-The dunes are located along the northwest coast of the Lower Peninsula of Michigan in Leelanau and Benzie counties near Traverse City.
-It covers a 35-mile-long stretch of Lake Michigan's eastern coastline, as well as North and South Manitou islands.
-This national park is known for its massive dunes, some of which are over 400 feet high.
+The dunes are located along the northwest coast of the Lower Peninsula of Michigan in
+#   Leelanau and Benzie counties near Traverse City.
+It covers a 35-mile-long stretch of Lake Michigan's eastern
+#   coastline, as well as North and South Manitou islands.
+This national park is known for its massive dunes, some of
+#   which are over 400 feet high.
 The area gets its name from the Native American legend of the Sleeping Bear.
+According
-According to the story, a mother bear and her two cubs were trying to cross Lake Michigan from Wisconsin to escape a forest fire.
+#   to the story, a mother bear and her two cubs were trying to cross Lake Michigan from Wisconsin to escape a forest
+#   fire.
+#

+# %%
 import os
 import json
 import re